eitanmass/GardenRpi/README.md

-GitHub Markup
+garden rpi
 =============

-This library is the first step of a journey that every markup file in a repository goes on before it is rendered on GitHub.com:
+this repo is the first step into a stand alone garden.